SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/policy-assignments-for-mailboxes.md

 ms.author: dstrome
 author: dstrome
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 011690a5-233a-4c03-8842-92276f899a89
-description: "Learn how to change the management role assignment policy assigned to a mailbox."
+description: "Summary: Learn how to change the management role assignment policy assigned to a mailbox."
 ---

 # Change the assignment policy on a mailbox

-Learn how to change the management role assignment policy assigned to a mailbox.
+ **Summary**: Learn how to change the management role assignment policy assigned to a mailbox.

 When you change a mailbox's assignment policy, the change takes effect as soon as the user refreshes the connection, such as the next time they log into their mailbox or open the mailbox options page.
 For more information about assignment policies in Exchange Server 2016, see [Understanding Management Role Assignment Policies](http://technet.microsoft.com/library/25913e43-326a-4371-90b5-021a35f100fe.aspx).